k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

    ![image](images/CustomerIdInitFlow.png)

-   The table values are used by the **createSeqFlowsOnlyFromTemplates** flow that generates the Sequences Actors.
+   The table values are used by the **createSeqFlowsOnlyFromTemplates** flow that generates the Sequences' Actors.

    Following the Actor's update completion, refresh the project by clicking the ![image](images/11_tdm_refresh.PNG) button (top of the Project Tree).
 This act applies the changes in the **TDMSeqList** Actor and deploys the **TDM LU**.